SwissalpS/postool/readme.md

 The progress-bar shows the mesecons usage in current block.
 It changes colour based on penalty.

+When not disabled and user is not standing in the middle block of a chunk, then a smaller, green grid shows in which direction the chunk borders are.
+The closer to the orange grid the green one is, the closer a chunk border is in that direction.

 # PosTool
 Crafting recipe:
 ```